jackfsuia/ShampooSalesAgent/README.md

 This share link expires in 72 hours.
 For free permanent hosting and GPU upgrades, run `gradio deploy` from Terminal to deploy to Spaces (https://huggingface.co/spaces)
 ```

 Both links work.
-Only the second link can be shared.
+Only the second link can be shared to public.
 Click the link, you'll see the web, and have a chat

 <img src="image/e1.PNG">
 <img src="image/e2.PNG">